stabilaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 [^1]: The ucr consumption of each execution may fluctuate slightly due to the situation of all the nodes.
 [^2]: STABILA may change this policy.
 [^3]: The estimated ucr consumption limit for the next execution should be greater than the last one.
-[^4]: 4 STB = 10^5 ucr is a fixed number for burning STB to get ucr, STABILA may change it in future.
+[^4]: 4 STB = 10^5 ucr is a fixed number for burning STB to get ucr, STABILA may change it in the future.